ianmilliken/mpc/site/content/_index.md

 service_picker:
   picker_slide:
     - info: >-
-        The ways we market our businesses are forever growing and changing - it’s no wonder you may feel as though your goals are just out of reach and you’re unsure of how to achieve your next success.

-        At Marketplace Strategy Solutions we look at the bigger picture and structure proven, flexible approaches to business growth that will help you adapt and thrive with your market.
+        We look at the bigger picture and structure proven, flexible approaches to business growth that will help you adapt and thrive with your market.
       title: Terry the dinosaur?
       image: /img/terry.svg
       service_list: